 - 1/2 cup carrots, thinly sliced

-Using a deep soup pot, submerge whole chicken in water.
-Add onion, celery, bouillon, salt and garlic, set parsley aside.
-Cook all together for 1 hour until chicken is tender.
-Turn heat off and remove whole chicken from soup pot.
+Using a deep soup pot, submerge the whole chicken in water.
+Add onion, celery, bouillon, salt, and garlic, set parsley aside.
+Cook all together for 1 hour until the chicken is tender.
+Turn heat off and remove whole chicken from the soup pot.
 Let cool.
-Strain soup into clean pot.
-Press onions and celery firmly to extract all flavor when pouring through strainer.
-Put soup pot back on stove to boil.
+Strain soup into a clean pot.
+Press onions and celery firmly to extract all flavor when pouring through the strainer.
+Put soup pot back on the stove to boil.
 Add carrots and cook until carrots are tender.
 Skin and bone chicken, using only the best part of the chicken.
-Cut chicken into large meaty chunks.
-Add chicken and chopped parsley to soup.
-Do not bring to a boil after adding meat, otherwise the chicken could become stringy and tough.
+Cut chicken in to large meaty chunks.
+Add chicken and chopped parsley to the soup.
+Do not bring to a boil after adding meat, otherwise, the chicken could become stringy and tough.
 Serve with boiled rice.
 Easy enough this Italian chicken soup recipe?
 It’s great as well!

 The Benificial Onion

 If you’re looking for recipes like a cold garlic soup, as addition to this recipe, go ahead!
 Now let’s learn a bit more about this recipe!
 The onion is low in calories and its abundant flavor adds taste to a variety of different foods.
-An Onion has 30 calories per serving; they’re sodium, fat and cholesterol free.
-They provide fiber, vitamin C, potassium, vitamin B6 and other essential nurtients.
+An Onion has 30 calories per serving; they’re sodium, fat, and cholesterol-free.
+They provide fiber, vitamin C, potassium, vitamin B6, and other essential nutrients.
 Research has discovered that onions may help guard against chinch diseases.
 They contain large amounts of flavonoids called quercetin.
-These flavonoids can also be found in tea and apples , but absorption of flavanoids from onions is twice that form tea and apples.
-Research has shown that the onion and its beneficial nutrients can protect against cataracts, cardiovascular disease and cancer.
-But that’s not all, it is shown that onions also contain a natural occurring chemical called organosulfer compounds that have been linked to lowering blood pressure and cholesterol levels.
+These flavonoids can also be found in tea and apples, but absorption of flavonoids from onions is twice that from tea and apples.
+Research has shown that the onion and its beneficial nutrients can protect against cataracts, cardiovascular disease, and cancer.
+But that’s not all, it is shown that onions also contain a naturally occurring chemical called organosulfur compounds that have been linked to lowering blood pressure and cholesterol levels.

 By Cookie Curci